-In Fig. \ref{fg:comparison}, we show again the surface mass density in the \citetalias{bissantz2003} and \citetalias{sormani2015} models together with previous reconstructions from \citet{nakanishi2003} (middle left), \citet{levine2006a} (middle right), \citet{nakanishi2016} (bottom left), and \citet{koo2017} (bottom right).
-Note that all surface density maps are presented with the same dynamical range apart from the one by \citet{koo2017}.
-This is because \citet{koo2017} focuses essentially on regions of dense \HI{} concentrations and, thus, provide the surface mass density map only for the densest structures.
-A few comments on the similarities and differences among our reconstructions and previous ones are in order: \begin{itemize} \item Both the \citetalias{bissantz2003} and \citetalias{sormani2015} reconstructed maps have spiral structures beyond the solar circle similar to all earlier analyses.
+In Fig. \ref{fg:comparison}, we again show the surface mass density in the \citetalias{bissantz2003} and \citetalias{sormani2015} models together with previous reconstructions from \citet{nakanishi2003} (middle left), \citet{levine2006a} (middle right), \citet{nakanishi2016} (bottom left), and \citet{koo2017} (bottom right).
+All surface density maps are presented with the same dynamical range, except for the one by \citet{koo2017}.
+This is because \citet{koo2017} focused essentially on regions of dense \HI{} concentrations and, thus, provided the surface mass density map only for the densest structures.
+A few comments on the similarities and differences among our reconstructions and previous ones are in order: \begin{itemize} \item Both the \citetalias{bissantz2003} and \citetalias{sormani2015} reconstructed maps have spiral structures beyond the solar circle that are similar to all earlier analyses.
 For example, segments of the Sgr-Car arm in the region with $y>0$ or segments of the Sct–Cen arm appear in all of these reconstructed maps.
-We note, however, that there are not many localised structure with high surface mass density being reconstructed inside the solar circle for the maps of \citet{nakanishi2003} and \citet{nakanishi2016}.
-In our case, we clearly see more high-surface-mass-density clusters of gas inside the solar circle. \item As discussed above, peculiar motion of the gas can result in the finger-of-god effect which manifests into elongated structures along the lines of sight in most of the previous reconstructed maps (see e.g. \citealt{nakanishi2003,levine2006b,nakanishi2016}).
-In the Bayesian framework, these structures seem less apparent (see top panels of Fig. \ref{fg:comparison}) thanks to both the consideration of correlations and the treatment of velocity dispersion in the response matrix. \item Finally, our reconstructed maps show clusters of \HI{} gas in regions with galacto-centric radii between $15$ and $20 \, \text{kpc}$ along the Galactic centre and anti-centre directions which were excluded in all previous studies.
-However, we warn that most of them have much smaller signal-to-noise ratios than other features and their distances are, given the lack of association with known spiral structure, most likely unreliable. \end{itemize}
+We note, however, that not many localised structure with high surface mass density being reconstructed inside the solar circle for the maps of \citet{nakanishi2003} and \citet{nakanishi2016}.
+In our case, we clearly see more high surface mass-density clusters of gas inside the solar circle. \item As discussed above, peculiar motion of the gas can result in the finger-of-god effect, which manifests itself as elongated structures along the lines of sight in most of the previous reconstructed maps (see e.g. \citealt{nakanishi2003,levine2006b,nakanishi2016}).
+In the Bayesian framework, these structures seem less apparent (see the top panels of Fig. \ref{fg:comparison}) thanks to both the consideration of correlations and the treatment of velocity dispersion in the response matrix. \item Finally, our reconstructed maps show clusters of \HI{} gas in regions with galactocentric radii between $15$ and $20 \, \text{kpc}$ along the Galactic centre and anti-centre directions that were excluded in all previous studies.
+However, we caution that most of them have much lower S/N than other features, and their distances are, given the lack of association with known spiral structure, most likely unreliable. \end{itemize}